 On this page you will find a step-by-step example of building a Real-Time Data server for Excel.
 The sample project demonstrates how you create an Excel RTD server handling a single topic.

 A bit of theory

-The RTD Server technology (introduced in Excel 2002) is used to provide the end user with a flow of changing data such as stock quotes, currency exchange rates etc. If an RTD server is mentioned in a formula (placed on an Excel worksheet), Excel loads the RTD server and waits for new data from it.
-When data arrive, Excel seeks for a proper moment and updates the formula with new data.
+The RTD Server technology (introduced in Excel 2002) is used to provide the end user with a flow of changing data such as stock quotes, currency exchange rates etc.

 An Excel RTD Server can be registered either for the current user (the user running the installer) or for all users on the machine.
 That's why the corresponding module type, ADXRTDServerModule, provides the RegisterForAllUsers property.
 Registering for all users means writing to HKLM and that means the user registering a per-machine RTD server must have administrative permissions.
 Accordingly, RegisterForAllUsers = Flase means writing to HKCU (=for the current user).

 Before you modify the RegisterForAllUsers property, you must unregister the add-in project on your development PC and make sure that adxloader.dll.manifest is writable.

 Make sure that you have administrative permissions before running Visual Studio.
 Run Visual Studio via the Run as Administrator command.

 In Visual Studio, open the New Project dialog and navigate to the Extensibility folder.